 That's why we're asking for the knotless (also called feed-in) method at our next appointment.
 Unlike the traditional braiding technique that adds extensions right at the root, the knotless method starts with your natural hair and gradually adds pieces of hair to the braid as you go.
 This creates less tension on the scalp and minimizes the chance of breakage.

 The knotless technique isn't new by any means.
 Hairstylist and expert braider Kamilah has been using it on her clients since 2016, and she tells Refinery29 that she fell in love with the method because of its flexibility.
 "I love it because it looks extremely natural — like they've grown out of your head," she tells us.
 "It's a great alternative to other techniques because there is very little pressure put on the hair.
 You can tie your hair up in a bun or ponytail, and sleep comfortably immediately after with knotless braids."

 Though the knotless method might be less painful, prepare to devote a considerable chunk of time to the install.
-The style, generally, takes longer than other box braid methods because your are consistently stopping to add extra hair as you braid.
+The style generally takes longer than other box braid methods because you're consistently stopping to add extra hair as you braid.
 "Everyone's hair is different, but I would recommend allocating at least five hours for knotless braids," says Kamilah.
 The amount of time spent in your stylist's chair will also depend on how long you want your braids to be.
 If you're after booty-length hair (like Beyoncé in her Formation music video), tack on approximately two additional hours to your salon time.